The Bigfoot Files by Lindsay Eagar

 At the end of it all, I’m still not sure if The Bigfoot Files is a fantasy or not.
 Did Miranda see all those things?
 Or did she only dream them?
 Whichever you believe, this is a glorious book and I’m so excited to once again give Lindsay Eagar all the stars.
 She’s a fantastic middle grade writer, but her books can still be enjoyable for young adults and adults like me. 🙂

-The Bigfoot Files Goes to the Gallery
+The Bigfoot Files Stays on the Shelf

 I really, genuinely enjoyed this book.
 And, even though it’s technically middle grade, I would read it again.
 I really enjoyed the layers of the story and the mother-daughter relationship that Lindsay Eagar presented.
 The growth and rust between the two was just fantastic.
 Also, I can’t quite decide about Emma.
 Friend?
 Love interest?
 This one needs a closer look.